 The 2-CCD Laue x-ray or neutron camera

 The NeutronOptics 2-CCD Laue Camera uses twin CCD units to increase efficiency, extend the image field, and avoid the shadow from the central collimator.
 The separate images are automatically stitched together using free ImageJ software to produce a

 160x120mm image.
 To control this camera, you need special software (included).

-Any of our high resolution CCD units can be used, or even an ordinary Nikon or Canon SLR camera.
+Any C- or F-mount detector can be used, or even an ordinary Nikon or Canon SLR camera with the appropriate adapter.
 A 50µ grid can be imaged with 3.9µ CCD pixels to an optical resolution of <10µ (detail), though the real resolution will depend on the scintillator and collimation.

 To control this camera with one of our high resolution CCDs, you need special software (included).

 High Resolution Tandem Macro CamerasOur Tandem Macro camera also provides 1:1 macro imaging, and the intensity is up to x8 greater, but over a maximum FOV of only 10mm.
 The resolution is again limited by the resolution of the the latest RC-TriTec Gd2O2S:Tb neutron or x-ray scintilltors.
 Standard OG2 x-ray and 400µ neutron scintillators are supplied and can be easily interchanged.